Shraddha-PV/CODTECH-TASK2/README.md

 Overview of the Project :

-Project : Custpmer Analysis and Segmentation
+Project : Customer Analysis and Segmentation

 Objective :